antonic901/plugin.audio.radio/README.md

 # Radio for Original Xbox
 Brand new Radio plugin for XBMC4Xbox!
-You can now enjoy listening over 30k stations from all around the world on Origina Xbox!
+You can now enjoy listening over 30k stations from all around the world on Original Xbox!
 Big thanks to [FMStream.org](http://fmstream.org) for allowing me to use their API.
 ![Fanart](https://github.com/antonic901/xbox-radio/blob/master/images/screenshot003.bmp?raw=true)

 ## Table of Contents